Jerome Coffee: Amateur career

 He was ranked #3 Flyweight amateur boxer in the world by the AIBA.

 Professional career

 Coffee turned professional in 1980 and had great success.
-He won his first 26 bouts, leading up to a clash with Australian Jeff Fenech for the IBF bantamweight title in 1985 in Sydney, Australia.
+He won his first 26 bouts, leading up to a clash with Jeff Fenech for the IBF bantamweight title in 1985 in Sydney, Australia.
 Fenech retained his title over Coffee via unanimous decision after the bout went the full 15 rounds.
 Coffee retired in 1994.